We know that there is nothing more comforting than a Big Hug.

 Meet the Team

-The Big Hug Box is driven by a team of experts who are dedicated in finding a cure and helping cancer patients whilst facing challenges through diagnosis and treatment.
+The Big Hug Box is driven by a team of experts (who I am also very fortunate to call my friends!) who are dedicated in finding a cure and helping cancer patients whilst facing challenges through diagnosis and treatment.

 Lisa Greissl, Founder